Current postgraduate researchers and their topics

 Judy Friedlander (Masters candidate) Media strategies in sustainability and climate change.

-Sarina Kilham (Phd candidate) Social impacts of biofuel production: a study of Brazil and Timor-Leste.
+Sarina Kilham (Phd candidate) Social sustainability in biodiesel production: Brazil and Timor-Leste.

-Tania Leimbach (PhD candidate) Engaging audiences through creative practice: cultural organisations and sustainability literacy
+Tania Leimbach (PhD candidate) Engaging audiences with sustainability: Innovative programming in cultural organisations.

 Reza Memary (Phd candidate) Material requirements for developing clean energy production in Australia.